Publication 939 (12/2018), General Rule for Pensions and Annuities

 The tax-free part remains the same even if the total payment increases due to variation in the annuity amount such as cost of living increases, or you outlive the life expectancy factor used.
 However, if your annuity starting date is after 1986, the total amount of annuity income that is tax free over the years can't exceed your net cost.

-Each annuitant applies the same exclusion percentage to his or her initial payment called for in the contract.
+Each annuitant applies the same exclusion percentage to their initial payment called for in the contract.

 Step 5.